The Complexity of 3SAT_N and the P versus NP Problem

-The map $\pi$ in Lemma 2 is uniquely determined by $a_1$ and $a_2$.
-On the other hand, from Definition 2, Remark 1 and Remark 2, any map $\pi^{\prime}$ which makes $a_1$ and $a_2$ equivalent is identical to $\pi$, i.e., we have the following:
+The map $\pi$ in Proposition 2 is uniquely determined by $a_1$ and $a_2$.
+On the other hand, from Definition 4, Remark 2 and Remark 3, any bijective and ordered map $\pi^{\prime}$ which makes $a_1$ and $a_2$ equivalent is identical to $\pi$, i.e., we have the following: